Astral plane: History

-The astral plane and astral experience
+Astral experience

-According to occult teachings the astral plane can be visited consciously through astral projection, meditation and mantra, near death experience, lucid dreaming, or other means.
+According to various occult teachings, the astral plane can be visited consciously through astral projection, meditation and mantra, near-death experience, lucid dreaming, hypnosis, or other means.
 Individuals that are trained in the use of the astral vehicle can separate their consciousness in the astral vehicle from the physical body at will.
-The first stage in development, according to Ramacharaka, is "mastery of the physical body and its care and attention", which pertains not only to the physical body but also to its double in the astral.
+The first stage in development, according to William Walker Atkinson (also known as Yogi Ramacharaka), is "mastery of the physical body and its care and attention", which pertains not only to the physical body but also to its double in the astral.
 In addition, one must spend time tuning the "instinctive mind".
 The first three subdivisions of the instinctive mind are passions, desires, and lusts.
 The second stage is the intellect, otherwise known as the sharpening of the mind.
-Someone operating largely out of the instinctive mind would "have only a glimmering of intellect", therefore those who are centered in the intellect would only have an inkling of the spiritual.
-Once both stages are completed the spiritual mind can be awakened.
+Someone operating largely out of the instinctive mind would "have only a glimmering of intellect", similarly those who are centered in the intellect would only have an inkling of the third, 'spiritual' stage of development.
+Once both earlier stages are completed the spiritual mind can be awakened.

 In early theosophical literature the term "astral" may refer to the aether.
 Later theosophical authors such as Annie Besant and C. W. Leadbeater make the astral finer than the etheric plane but "denser" than the mental plane.
 In order to create a unified view of seven bodies and remove earlier Sanskrit terms, an etheric plane was introduced and the term "astral body" was used to replace the former kamarupa - sometimes termed the body of emotion, illusion or desire.
 Some of those propounding such claims explain their belief that letting go of desires is spiritual progress by noting that, the more one lets go of earthly 'desire' feelings, the less tied down to the physical world, a world of illusion, and the more connected to the astral, where all is visible and known.